-To use the Coinbase exchange, you access the site with a username and password plus any form of 2 factor authenticate you have associated.
-Coinbase is a centralised exchange and therefore has control over your crypto, with no access to your private keys.
+To use the Coinbase exchange, you access the site with a username and password plus any form of 2-factor authenticate you have associated.
+Coinbase is a centralized exchange and therefore has control over your crypto, with no access to your private keys.
 This means you are entrusting a third party to look after and secure your crypto assets.

 Although Coinbase has not reportedly suffered an attack, there have been reports of Coinbase freezing user accounts.
-Therefore, I’d personally recommend not to keep your crypto in an exchange which is far more likely target for hackers.
+Therefore, I’d personally recommend not to keep your crypto on an exchange.
 When you have finished trading, move your crypto to the safety of a wallet, such as the likes of a hardware wallet like a Ledger or a Trezor.

 Coinbase was the first exchange we used to buy Bitcoin and the exchange we would recommend to someone new to crypto.
 It´s simple and clear to use and with the like of Coinbase Earn, it will continue to grow and attached new users.